 Cost: £10.99/month for Prime members, £11.99/month for other customers

-Whether you’re thinking of joining Prime, or you’ve been with us for a while, it’s important to know how to maximise your membership.
+Whether you’re thinking of joining Prime, or you’ve been with us for a while, here's how to maximise your membership.

 What is Amazon Music’s audio quality?